 And know that whatever you feel, it will not last forever.
 You are not your feelings, you have them.

 What works well for me is to meditate every day for a certain period of time.
 Without distraction, just being in silence.
-Just 10 minutes every day can be enough to observe yourself properly.
+Just 10 minutes every day can be enough to observe yourself properly. - Feel

 Feel where the pain manifests itself in your body.
 If you are in physical pain, feel if there are other parts of the body you are tightening or feel painful.
 If you have emotional pain, in which part of the body does it manifests?
 When we resist our pain, often it effects our breathing and it can make you feel short of breath.
 Then put your hands on those parts of your body you feel the most.
 Be kind to yourself and try to stay present while keeping your hands on your body.
 No judgment, just feel.
-The warmth of your hands will help you to connect with that part of the body.
+The warmth of your hands will help you to connect with that part of the body. - Affirmations

 Create affirmations and repeat them to yourself daily.
 Affirmations are positive phrases that (re) program your subconscious mind.
 You use them to achieve a goal or to change a belief.
 Write them down, say them out loud.
 Even if you don’t believe it (yet).
 Create affirmations that are opposite to what you feel.
 And observe what they do to you.
 It may feel a bit fake at first, but this will change.
 “I am healthy”, “I am beautiful the way I am”, “I am a confident woman / man”, “I am safe”, “I am loved”, etc.